SpenceKonde/DxCore/megaavr/libraries/Comparator/README.md

 OUT    |  PIN_PA7  |  PIN_PA7  |  PIN_PA7  | PIN_PA7* | PIN_PA7  | PIN_PA7  | PIN_PA7  |
 AltOUT |  PIN_PC6* |  PIN_PC6* |  PIN_PC6* |   n/a    | PIN_PC6* | PIN_PC6* |   n/a    |

 `*`   - This pin does not exist on all parts.
-It is not a valid input unless the pin exists.
+It is not a valid input/output unless the pin exists.
 `!`   - This input is not available unless MVIO is disabled.
 `#`   - This input is the same regardless of which comparator or part.
+(Dx, EA only - only N2 and P0 are the same on mega 0, and everything is different on tinies).
+Note that this is even more true of the outputs: non-tiny modern AVR supports AC output directly to pins other than PA7 or PC6
-(Dx, EA only) `=`   - This input is the same regardless of which comparator or part, IFF the part supports it.
+`=`   - This input is the same regardless of which comparator or part, as long as it's a DD or EA and has the pin in the first place.
-`n/a` - On this part, there is no such input.
+`n/a` - On this part, there is no such input or output - the pin does not exist on the parts.

 ## Things to be aware of
 There are several things that may be surprising about this peripheral and the wrapper this class provides.